Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

 The non-compact case is even more complicated and delicate; let us spend a few words.
 The current situation is different for non-compact Lie groups and we do not expect an analog theorem.
-For compact Lie groups $G$, the space \textsf{Hom}$(\pi_1S,G)/G$ has non-trivial homotopy type, and Theorem \ref{thm3} says that the dynamics of the action of the mapping class is chaotic on each connected component.
-On the other hand, when $G$ is a non-compact semisimple Lie group, the space \textsf{Hom}$(\pi_1S,G)/G$ contains open contractible components on which the action of the mapping class group is properly discontinuous.
+For compact Lie groups $G$, the space \textnormal{Hom}$(\pi_1(S),G)/G$ has non-trivial homotopy type, and Theorem \ref{thm3} says that the dynamics of the action of the mapping class is chaotic on each connected component.
+On the other hand, when $G$ is a non-compact semisimple Lie group, the space \textnormal{Hom}$(\pi_1(S),G)/G$ contains open contractible components on which the action of the mapping class group is properly discontinuous.
 Often, these components correspond to locally homogeneous structures uniformizing $S$.
 A remarkable case is that of $\pslr$.
 It is well-known that the $\pslr$-character variety has $4g-3$ connected components indexed by the Euler class, taking values in a finite set of $\mathbb{Z}$, where $g$ denotes the genus of $S$, see \cite{GO88}.
 Two of these components correspond to the Teichm\"uller spaces $\mathcal{T}(S)$ and $\mathcal{T}(\overline{S})$ of $S$ (where $\overline{S}$ is the surface $S$ taken with the opposite orientation).
 The action of Mod$(S)$ is known to be proper on these components and it is conjectured to be ergodic on the others.
 This conjecture is currently treated in the case of genus $2$ surfaces thanks to recent results of March\'e-Wolff.
 They proved the conjecture about ergodicity is true for Euler class equal to $\pm 1$ and decompose the connected component of Euler class $0$ in two subspace on which the mapping class group acts ergodically \cite{MW2, MW}.
-Currently, little is known about the dynamics of the mapping class group for non-compact Lie groups.
-In this sense, one of the most important problems is the Goldman conjecture about the action of the mapping class group on the $\pslr$-character variety.
-Such character variety has two connected components on which the action of the mapping class group is known to be properly discontinuous.
-Regarding the other components, the action is conjectured to be ergodic - actually a theorem in the genus two case.
 As it may easy to expect, even less is known about the topological dynamics of the mapping class group on the $\pslr$-character variety.
 In the case of genus two, one among of the consequences of March\'e and Wolff's result is the following claim: in each subspace of the character variety on which the action of the mapping class group is ergodic there is a full measure subset of representations whose mapping class group orbit is dense in this subspace.
-Like in the compact case, we can pose the following question: Does a dense representation $\rho:\pi_1S\to\pslr$ have dense Mod$(S)$-orbit?
+Like in the compact case, we can pose the following question: Does a dense representation $\rho:\pi_1(S)\to\pslr$ have dense Mod$(S)$-orbit?
 Answering to this question is even more tricky and for surfaces with boundary we already know counterexamples - see \cite{PX3} for an example in $\slc$.